Dheeraj3reddy/sampleTest/README.md

   This project is based on the localization solution stated in the following Wiki page, but not that the Wiki page uses ES5: [Localization for UI plugins](https://wiki.corp.adobe.com/display/ES/Localization+for+UI+plugins).
+  __NOTE:__ Due to a bug in karma-webpack, The lazy loading of string bundles is not working in Karma unit test.
+Currently we have to exactly pin to karma-webpack@2.0.3 to get the unit test work.

 ## HTTPS Support
 ### Disable/Enable HTTPS Support